asiif-syed/bootcamp/ReadMe.md

-# DevCamper Backend API Specifications
+# Bootcamp Backend API Specifications

-Create the backend for a bootcamp directory website.
-The frontend/UI will be created by another team (future course).
-The html/css template has been created and can be used as a reference for functionality.
-All of the functionality below needs to be fully implmented in this project.
+Created the backend for a bootcamp directory website.
+It contains all the below features.

 ### Bootcamps
 - List all bootcamps in the database